 Try a few of these almond-rich recipes: Almond Cookie Sandwiches, Braised Kale and Onion Almondine, Almond Joy Oat Bran Granola Bars, or this Almond & Date Shortbread.

 Seeds and nuts generally go hand-in-hand.
 If you’re not a nut person, go with seeds!
 If you’re not a seed person, go with nuts!
 If you love them both, then you’ve got it made in the shade my friend.

-If you’re looking to boost your intake of calcium with a bit of seed action, start out with sesame seeds.
-You can buy these teeny little nibbles plain, toasted, or roasted and add them to salads, smoothies, or sprinkle them atop pretty much any cooked meal.
-With that said, if you’re really trying to get your nutrient bang-for-your-buck with sesame seeds opt-in on tahini butter!
+If you’re looking to boost your intake of calcium with a bit of seed action, start with sesame seeds.
+You can buy these teeny little nibbles plain, toasted, or roasted and add them to salads, and smoothies, or sprinkle them atop pretty much any cooked meal.
+With that said, if you’re trying to get your nutrient bang-for-your-buck with sesame seeds opt-in on tahini butter!
 For every two tablespoons of tahini butter, you’ll get a whopping 130 milligrams of calcium, which equates to about 13 percent of your recommended daily intake.

 For those that aren’t sesame seed fans, give chia seeds and/or flax seeds a go!

 Both of these seeds offer around five to six percent of your recommended daily intake per every two tablespoons.
 Not as much as tahini butter, but still a decent amount when combined with other calcium-rich foods.